Top stretches for cyclists

 This will stretch your quads – the muscles at the front of the thigh.
 Step the right foot forwards, bringing the ankle below the knee, and place your left knee on the floor behind.
 Slowly move in and out of the lunge several times, then hold to work the hip flexor.
 Now take your left hand to your left ankle or foot and draw the knee towards your buttocks for a deep quad stretch.
 Do not do this if it causes knee pain though – if you are able to, roll over the kneecap onto the fleshy area above the knee.

-As the name suggests, this will help to stretch your glutes – also know as your backside.
+As the name suggests, this will help to stretch your glutes – also known as your backside.
 Lie on your back with your knees bent.
 Bring your right foot across your left thigh, just above the knee.
 Place your right hand on your right knee to open the hip out a little.
-Then take both hands around the shin or back of thighs and lift the left foot off the floor t stretch the glutes and piriformis muscles.
+Then take both hands around the shin or back of thighs and lift the left foot off the floor to stretch the glutes and piriformis muscles.
 You can increase the intensity of the stretch by raising your forehead towards your knees, but keep your core engaged and your shoulders relaxed.

 Bridge over troubled waters